Undergraduate · Bachelor of Science (B.S.)

 As a Biology Education Grades 6-12 major, you will learn how to successfully teach the basics of biology to the next generation and will graduate ready to step into your career with initial teacher certification.

-Biology Education CurriculumThe concentration in molecular biology is perfect for students who are looking to pursue careers in research and development in the fields of medicine, pharmaceuticals, biotechnology, agriculture or ecology.
+The concentration in molecular biology is perfect for students who are looking to pursue careers in research and development in the fields of medicine, pharmaceuticals, biotechnology, agriculture or ecology.

-Molecular Biology CurriculumMcNeese's pre-dentistry concentration prepares students with the strong foundation in science needed to pass the DAT (Dental Admission Test) and pursue professional study in the field of dentistry.
+McNeese's pre-dentistry concentration prepares students with the strong foundation in science needed to pass the DAT (Dental Admission Test) and pursue professional study in the field of dentistry.
 For the past five years, 75% of McNeese grads who applied to dental school were admitted, surpassing the national dental school acceptance rate of 54.5%.

-Pre-Dentistry CurriculumGaining admittance into medical school is extremely difficult, but over 70% of McNeese biological sciences students who graduate with a 3.6 GPA or above succeed.
-A combination rigorous coursework, guidance from our knowledgeable premedical advisors, and specially tailored programs prepares students for the MCAT and medical school.
+Gaining admittance into medical school is extremely difficult, but over 70% of McNeese biological sciences students who graduate with a 3.6 GPA or above succeed.
+A combination of rigorous coursework, guidance from our knowledgeable premedical advisors, and specially tailored programs prepares students for the MCAT and medical school.

-Pre-Medicine CurriculumStudents in Pre-Pharmacy develop a strong foundation in the biological and natural sciences.
-McNeese's program allows students to complete the Pre-Pharmacy curriculum through their junior year and, after successfully completing the first year of work in an accredited school of pharmacy, students are awarded their Bachelor of Science degree from McNeese.
+Students in pre-pharmacy develop a strong foundation in the biological and natural sciences.
+McNeese's program allows students to complete the pre-pharmacy curriculum through their junior year and, after successfully completing the first year of work in an accredited school of pharmacy, students are awarded their Bachelor of Science degree from McNeese.

-Pre-Pharmacy CurriculumWhat Can You Do with a Biological Science Degree?
+What Can You Do with a Biological Science Degree?

 Graduate Schools or Programs

-- Master of Science in Biological Sciences
+- Master of Science in Biological Science

 - Master of Science in Molecular Biology